5 Sights in Oranienburg, Germany (with Map and Images)

 Show sight on map

 With a height of around 37 metres, the Oranienburg warehouse is the second tallest building in Oranienburg and one of the landmarks of the district town.
 Built in 1917 as a silo building for the Oranienburg steam mill in a central location on the Havel, the building still shapes the cityscape today.
-Both because of its reinforced concrete construction and because of its baroque façade design, the building, which has been a listed building since 1995, is considered to be architecturally particularly valuable.
-The warehouse has received greater attention since 2016, when an investor initially wanted to renovate the building, but later applied for the building's demolition.
+Both because of its reinforced concrete construction and its baroque façade design, the building, which has been a listed building since 1995, is considered architecturally particularly valuable.
+The warehouse has attracted greater attention since 2016, when an investor initially wanted to renovate the building, but later applied for the demolition of the building.

 Wikipedia: Oranienburger Speicher (DE)